SorkinType/Merriweather/README.md

 ## ChangeLog

+### 5 April 2019 (Eben Sorkin) Merriweather v2.005

+* Small caps are added
+* Kerning is added for nboth Latin and Cyrillic
+* Some respacing (losening ) of the Cyrillic, especially the italic.
+* Further rationalizing of the kern groups
+* Minor shape corrections for color and consistency
+* Added cursor Carat data diacritics in the italic

 ### 2 Feb 2019 (Eben Sorkin) Merriweather v2.004

 *  Primary respacing of Latin in both Roman and Italic from n, and o and H and O outward.
 The color in text is much improved.